TangatBaktybergen/Pi/PiCamera/README.md

   To check if your file content is saved , read the file on the shell : cat "filename"

 * NEVER save the file as picamera.py because it is librarys name!
+*  The maximum resolution is 2592×1944 for still photos, and 1920×1080 for video recording.

 Raspberry pi is hosting webserver to stream pi camera.
 To access camera , go to your browser and type "Your_Pi_IP":8000 .